Sales Operations 2 Comments

-Sales Hacker’s Top 10 Trends & Predictions Heading Into 2017
+Sales Hacker’s Top Sales Trends & Predictions Heading Into 2017

-In 2011 I was tasked with scaling a sales team at a small company called Udemy.
+In 2011 I was tasked with scaling a sales team at Udemy.
 Having no real sales floor experience, I took a completely different approach.
-I built a highly technical process, sometime over complicating things, that would help our resource constrained marketplace scale like Amazon.
+I built a highly technical process (sometimes over complicating things) that would help our resource constrained marketplace scale like Amazon.

-A few months in we created the first Sales Hacker meetup, where we’d share hacks on all things sales.
-From using the programing language Python to scrape data from the web, to leveraging new sales email automation tools like ToutApp, and building virtual SDR teams through TaskUs and Upwork to set up demos with less overhead.
+We covered everything – from using the programing language Python to scrape data from the web, to leveraging new sales email automation tools like ToutApp, and building virtual SDR teams via Upwork to set up demos with less overhead.

-Fast forward 5 years and our little tech bubble is producing sales and marketing technologies at breakneck speeds.
+Our little tech bubble is producing sales and marketing technologies at breakneck speeds.
 This is both promising and worrisome for buyers and sellers.
-On the one hand, any advantage you can get you should be grateful for.
+On one hand, you should be grateful for any advantage you can get.
 On the other hand, there’s a lot of bad training and poor judgement being accelerated.

 If I asked 1000 people about their tech stack, 90% plus would probably say they use a CRM and maybe Salesforce would have the majority share of those users.
 But if I asked them what else was in their stack, 90% plus would also say they use LinkedIn, and there’s no competitors there.
 They are the Band-Aid or Kleenex brand of professional social networks.